Dr Jyoti K Parikh

 However, the price of renewable energy, particularly solar, is falling dramatically.
-In India, the solar PV levelized tariff dropped from INR 12 per unit in 2010 to INR 2.44 per unit in 2018, and the wind tariff reached lower than the solar tariff in 2017 i.e. INR 2.43 per unit.
+In India, the solar PV levelized tariff dropped from INR 12 per unit in 2010 to INR 2.44 per unit in 2018, and the wind tariff reached lower than the solar tariff in 2017 (INR 2.43 per unit).
 These are lower than the tariffs for coal-based thermal power plants seen in recent biddings (ranging between INR 4 to 5 per unit).
-This is expected to reduce the appetite for hydropower in South Asian countries such as India and Bangladesh – especially as in India the solar PV potential alone is around 749GW.
+This could reduce the appetite for hydropower in South Asian countries such as India and Bangladesh – especially as in India the solar PV potential alone is around 749GW.

 The density and cost of power storage are also expected to improve.
 This has implications for power trade too – not only for supply and trade volume, but also for regulation, dispatching, and transmission infrastructure.